FriendsOfREDAXO/redaxo-mit-bimmelbam/README.md

 The front-end workflow is complete, so we can now optimize the development environment for the backend.
 For example with Docker, to enable a consistent setup for the team and to be independent of the local system environment of the computer.

-In addition to the front-end Bimmelbam, this package also includes a __simplified version of the package [REDAXO whit Docker](https://github.com/FriendsOfREDAXO/redaxo-mit-docker)__.
+In addition to the front-end Bimmelbam, this package also includes a __simplified version of the package [REDAXO with Docker](https://github.com/FriendsOfREDAXO/redaxo-mit-docker)__.
 The associated files and folders are:

     db/
     docker/